top of page

 Trailers at: www.michaelmedeiros.com/direct

-AS AN ACTOR, Michael has appeared in film & television and in theatres in New York and across the country, including 1776 at City Center Encores, directed by Tony winner, Garry Hynes (Druid Theatre), Museum at Joe Papp's Public Theatre, directed by Max Stafford Clark (Royal Court), Trestle At Pope Lick Creek at Actor's Theatre of Louisville, directed by theatre legend, Adrian Hall.
+AS AN ACTOR, Michael has appeared in film & television and in theatres in New York, LA and points in between, including1776 at City Center Encores, directed by Tony winner, Garry Hynes (Druid Theatre), Museum at Joe Papp's Public Theatre, directed by Max Stafford Clark (Royal Court), Trestle At Pope Lick Creek at Actor's Theatre of Louisville, directed by theatre legend, Adrian Hall.
 He won critical acclaim for Camino Real at Chicago's Goodman Theatre and also appeared in Violet at Playwrights Horizons, Ah Wilderness at Circle In The Square, Outrage at the Kennedy Center, The Front Page at Long Wharf, Twelfth Night at Huntington Theatre (Boston) and many more.
-He has sung the title roles in Sweeney Todd and Man of La Mancha.
+He has sung the title roles in Sweeney Todd and Man of La Mancha, and lead a cavalry charge across the plains of Montana in Son Of The Morning Star.
+Other SCREEN appearances include X-Men First Class, RoboCop2, Synecdoche New York, a recurring role on Manifest and seven episodes of Law & Order.

 He loves cats and dogs equally.